-An institution fulfilling its constitutional mandate for the people of the Northern Cape.
+An activist Legislature advancing the aspirations of the people of the Northern Cape.

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.

 A department's programmes are the activities that it spends money on during the financial year.
 Different programmes have different expenditure budgets, depending on their requirements and available finances.
 More detail on the programmes is available in the department's Estimates of Provincial Expenditure documents.